The Wiktor Osiatyński Archive

 Prof. Andrzej Bator – philosopher of law in the Faculty of Law, Administration and Economics at Wroclaw University.

-Maria Ejchart-Dubois – lawyer associated with the Polish branch of the Helsinki Committee for Human Rights, Chairperson of the Zbigniew Holda Association, member of the Social Council at the Office of the Commissioner for Human Rights and the Experts Committee on Crime Prevention Programme.
+Maria Ejchart-Dubois – coordinator of Committee in Defense of Judiciary (Komitet Obrony Sprawiedliwości KOS), a lawyer associated with the Polish branch of the Helsinki Committee for Human Rights, Chairperson of the Zbigniew Holda Association, member of the Social Council at the Office of the Commissioner for Human Rights and the Experts Committee on Crime Prevention Programme.

-Monika Florczak-Wątor, PhD – constitutionalist, Assistant Professor in the Constitutional Law Department of the Faculty of Law and Administration at Jagiellonian University, legal counsel, mediator, expert at the Constitutional Tribunal Bureau (2004-2017).
+Prof. Monika Florczak-Wątor – constitutionalist, Assistant Professor in the Constitutional Law Department of the Faculty of Law and Administration at Jagiellonian University, legal counsel, mediator, and expert at the Constitutional Tribunal Bureau (2004-2017).

 Prof. Małgorzata Fuszara – expert on gender and anti-discrimination issues, Head of the Center for Socio-Legal Studies on the Situation of Women at the University of Warsaw, Head of the University of Warsaw Chancellor’s Anti-Discrimination Committee.

-Aleksandra Gliszczyńska-Grabias, PhD – expert on the legal means of combatting xenophobia and anti-Semitism, assistant professor at the Human Rights Center of the Institute of Law Studies of the Polish Academy of Sciences, principal investigator in the European Commission’s “Memory Laws in European and Comparative Perspectives MELA” consortium, Council of Europe expert and Community of Democracies’ Academic Board member.
+Dr. Aleksandra Gliszczyńska-Grabias – expert on the legal means of combatting xenophobia and anti-Semitism, assistant professor at the Human Rights Center of the Institute of Law Studies of the Polish Academy of Sciences, principal investigator in the European Commission’s “Memory Laws in European and Comparative Perspectives MELA” consortium, Council of Europe expert and Community of Democracies’ Academic Board member.

-Sylwia Gregorczyk-Abram – attorney, “2016 Pro Bono Lawyer of the Year” in the daily Rzeczpospolita’s ranking, board member of the Foundation for the Right to Legal Assistance and the Zbigniew Holda Association, founder of “Constitution Week,” a nationwide initiative of lawyers who give lessons about the Polish Constitution in primary and secondary schools.
+Sylwia Gregorczyk-Abram – attorney, members of Free Courts initiative (Wolne Sądy), “2016 Pro Bono Lawyer of the Year” in the daily Rzeczpospolita’s ranking, board member of the Foundation for the Right to Legal Assistance and the Zbigniew Holda Association, founder of “Constitution Week,” a nationwide initiative of lawyers who give lessons about the Polish Constitution in primary and secondary schools.

 Prof. Maciej Gutowski – professor in the Faculty of Law and Administration at the Adam Mickiewicz University in Poznań, attorney, Head of the Regional Bar Chamber in Poznań, Co-Chair of the Supreme Bar Council’s Legislative Committee, expert in civil law and civil procedure.